 Museums of History NSW

-Who says cool kid's activities can't be educational too?
-The gorgeous collection of Museums of History NSW properties offers sprawling lawns, fountains, animals and fascinating historic houses to explore.
-They are the perfect destinations for kids, encouraging hands-on activities like museum kids’ trails, cooking meals and lots of other exciting activities.
+Who says cool kids' activities can't be educational, too?
+The gorgeous collection of Museums of History NSW properties offers sprawling lawns, fountains, animals, and fascinating historic houses and museums to explore.
+These treasure troves are brimming with captivating stories, hands-on activities and exciting adventures designed to spark curiosity in kids.

 Museum of Contemporary Art Australia